-Simple things such as taking well-earned time off from work, controlling your social schedule and looking out for number 1 are all situations that many of us battle with on a daily basis.
+Simple things such as taking well-earned time off from work, controlling your social schedule, and looking out for number 1 are all situations that many of us battle with daily.

 For me, it makes it harder to reach out again.
 When you’ve ‘left them on read’ for so long, initial feelings of isolation wither but in its place creeps in a tougher adversary, guilt-induced anxiety.
 Your mind can be quickly plagued by panic and concern as you picture how they’ll react to you ‘crawling back’ after ignoring them for so long.

-All mental health issues are chain reactions in someway shape or form.
+All mental health issues are chain reactions in some way shape or form.
 One mental health issue is usually not an isolated case.
-For example, anxiety can lead to poor rationalisation of uncomfortable situations which leads to self-deprecating thoughts associated more with depression or low mood.
+For example, anxiety can lead to poor rationalisation of uncomfortable situations which leads to self-deprecating thoughts that are associated more with depression or low mood.
 In a nutshell, if you run into one issue, you’ll likely encounter them all along the way at some stage.

 I feel guilty for ignoring my friends which causes an instant spike in anxiety.
-The anxiety leads to anger at my inability to act or to change followed by poor rationalisation of the bigger picture leading to sadness and self-deprecating thoughts.
+The anxiety leads to anger at my inability to act or to change followed by an inability to rationalise the bigger picture leading to sadness and self-deprecating thoughts.
 No other emotion has that kind of ability to send you down a mental sinkhole quite like guilt.
 The scary thing is it can be triggered by something seemingly little or insignificant.
 That’s why it’s so dangerous.